baiaooo/MLCourse/README.md

 # MLCourse
-Materials for Data Literacy in the Age of Machine Learning
+Welcome to E-5072 Data Literacy in the Age of Machine Learning, Fall 2017

 Here you'll find the latest versions of materials for the course.